 4. Deduction in respect of interest on loan taken for residential house property: (Section 80C, Section 80EE and Section 80EEA)

+A deduction every employee should avail the benefit of is the contribution made by the employer under section 80CCD(2) to the notified pension scheme which is not covered within the overall cap of Rs 1.5 lakh for cumulative deductions under sections 80C, 80CCC and 80CCD(1).
 Under Section 80CCD(2), an employee can get deduction in respect of employer’s contribution towards his National Pension Scheme (NPS) account up to a limit of 10 per cent of his salary.
 For this purpose, salary includes dearness allowance, if the terms of employment so provide, but excludes all other allowances and perquisites.

 The deduction under Section 80CCD(2) of the Act is in addition to the cumulative deduction available under section 80C, where the overall limit is Rs 1.5 lakh, and 80CCD(1B) which is Rs 50,000.